Maria King, UKCP Psychoanalytic Psychotherapist

 Areas of counselling I deal with

-Due to the corona virus, sessions in my consulting room have been temporarily suspended.
+Due to the corona virus, sessions in my consulting room have been temporarily suspended and I am working online only.

 Session fee is £50.